rodrisenovilla/EncinasLab/README.md

 # EncinasLab
-This is the repository for Encina's lab code.
+This is the repository for Encinas' lab code.